K Money Mastery Review: Is K Money Mastery A Scam, Or A Legit Self-Publishing Course?

 There are no ties to full disclosure, so you can always leave at any time and there is a 30 day money back guarantee – so, check out and see what you think.

 If you’re interested on building a platform in order to monetise the back end of your kindle books, check out this training platform.

-There you’re taught how to build a website in any niche that you choose, then how to generate an income via affiliate marketing.
+There you’re taught how you can build a website/blog in any niche you choose and then you’re taught how you can generate an income from your website in various ways – primarily via affiliate marketing.

 Are you a kindle author making a killing on kindle?
 Or have you suffered from dwindling sales?